 Note: Some links in this post are affiliate links, which means I receive a commission if you make a purchase.
 Affiliate relationships include, but are not limited to Amazon Associates, Walmart.com, and Etsy.

-When we stay at a place with a waterpark, my toddler needs a nap while Dad takes the big kids on the waterslides.
-That leaves me with some quality time with my little kid in the hotel room or rented timeshare we found on eBay.
+When we stay at a place with a waterpark, sometimes my youngest wants a break back at the hotel room while Dad takes the big kids on the waterslides.
+We get some quality time in the hotel room or rented timeshare we found on eBay.
 I bring these games for each of my children when they are ages 3 to 5 because they love them so much!
 I love that they don't take up much room in the activity bag!

-This game has pictures of horses instead of numbers.
-I have four kids that love horses so we have to bring it.
+This game has pictures of dogs instead of numbers.
+(We actually have the Horse Bingo version, but I don't see that one available currently.)
 It takes up most of the bottom of my activities bag at 11 inches by 9 inches, but it is very thin at about 1 1/2 inches high.
 Bingo is a very nice time-passer that even the older kids will play when we are waiting for pizza to be delivered!
+There are many other Bingo Games exactly this size by Lucy Hammett Games.

 Hi-Ho Cherry-O (ages 3+)

-This is a game that my little can play alone while I am nursing my toddler to sleep for a nap.
-The child just picks two cards, see if they match, if they do, they go in that child's “keep” pile and if they don't, they go back where the card was found.
-It measures 10 inches by 8 inches.
+This is a simple game where each player just picks two cards, see if they match, if they do, they go in that player's “keep” pile and if they don't, they go back where the card was found.
+Ravensburger Great Outdoors Memory Game measures 7.5 inches by 7.5 inches.

 Fisher-Price Games (ages 3+)